halemmy/fundraising/README.md

-# fundraising website for Sống Foundation
+# FUND4GOOD

 # Started on Apr 29 2021 2:30pm by Ha Nguyen

 Time-Consumption:
-on Apr 29: 5 hours
+on Apr 30: 5 hours
-on Apr 30: 0.5+
+on May 1: 1 hours